What Is Civic Education and Why Is It Important?

 Civic education must break that cycle.
 New Hampshire Listens, a civic engagement initiative by the Carsey School of Public Policy at the University of New Hampshire, works to engage citizens by demonstrating that respect and relating citizen’s policy concerns to their local governments.
 It’s challenging work – often involving working past many years of perceived neglect by communities.
 But the results are rewarding.
 As more members of the community begin to feel valued by the system they live in, they become engaged citizens.

 Bridging the gap between Americans and their government is one of the key focuses of the Carsey School.
-Carsey's research educates community members about how policy impacts them, while also learning from those communities to ground that research in reality.
-The school offers civic awareness graduate degrees in Community Development, Public Administration, and Public Policy, all of which take a focus on training graduates to act as that bridge between their communities and the governments that represent them.
+Carsey's research educates community members about how policy impacts them while also learning from those communities to ground that research in reality.
+Carsey students engage in both research and education, as showcased by Lucy's journey through the MPP program and NH Listens Fellowship.
+This School offers civic awareness graduate degrees in Community Development (MCD), Global Conflict & Human Security (GCHS), Public Administration (MPA), and Public Policy (MPP), all of which take a focus on training graduates to act as that bridge between their communities and the governments that represent them.
 Graduates reach an in-depth level of understanding of American policymaking, preparing them to relate each individual policy action to real-life consequences.
 They learn in an environment of respect for themselves and their communities.